mariadb-operator/mariadb-operator/docs/SQL_RESOURCES.md

 `mariadb-operator` enables you to manage SQL resources declaratively through CRs.
 By SQL resources, we refer to users, grants, and databases that are typically created using SQL statements.

-The key advantage of this approach is that, unlike executing SQL statements, which is a one-time action, declaring a SQL resource via a CR ensures that the resource is periodically reconciled by the operator.
+The key advantage of this approach is that, unlike executing SQL statements, which is a one-time operation, declaring a SQL resource via a CR ensures that the resource is periodically reconciled by the operator.
 This provides a guarantee that the resource will be recreated if it gets manually deleted.
 Additionally, it prevents state drifts, as the operator will regularly update the resource according to the CR specification.

 ## Table of contents
 <!-- toc -->